adafruit/Adafruit-MCP23017-Arduino-Library/README.md

 -- |  6 | GPB5 | 13
 -- |  7 | GPB6 | 14
 -- |  8 | GPB7 | 15

+# Warning

+Some people have reported an undocumented bug that can potentially corrupt the I2C bus.
+It occurs if an MCP230XX input pin state changes during I2C readout. **This should be very rare.** For more information, see this [forum post](https://www.microchip.com/forums/m646539.aspx) and this [knowledge base article](https://microchipsupport.force.com/s/article/On-MCP23008-MCP23017-SDA-line-change-when-GPIO7-input-change>).